User Guide¶

 preference direction.

-to generate problems with only decreasing
+lets you generate problems with decreasing

 criteria.